 Create a segment for new buyers so you can send them an automated welcome, thank you, and discount for their next purchase.
 Acquiring new customers can cost anywhere from 5 to 25x more than retaining current customers.
 By encouraging first-time buyers to purchase again, you can build customer loyalty and make a big impact on your business.

 Past purchases give you great insight into your customers - use them to upsell other relevant products to your customers by segmenting purchasers based on product type (seasonal items, accessories, outerwear, etc.)

 - Top purchasers

+40% of an ecommerce store’s revenue is created by only 8% of its customers.
 Your top purchasers are already extremely engaged - why not continue to engage them?
-Offer rewards programs, coupons, or discounts when they spend a certain amount at your store in the future.
+Offer rewards programs, coupons, or discounts to increase their lifetime value and create a positive net promoter effect.

 Now how do I segment?

 Now that you’ve got segmentation on the brain, you’re probably thinking about practical ways to implement.
 The best email strategies tie directly back to your company’s goals, and will reflect your current and prospective customers.